 So when the tibia can’t internally rotate adequately the foot tends to pick up the slack by rotating outwards.
 When this happens it’s like fighting yourself to get into a good position.

 An analogy I heard a while back, I think from Kelly Starrett of Mobility WOD but I am not sure-

 It’s like driving a sports car with the emergency brake on.
 You can still go really fast but you are wasting a lot of energy fighting against yourself to do so.
 The longer you do it the more likely something is to break.

-Whole body rotation or Multisegmental rotation.
+Whole body rotation AKA Multisegmental rotation.

 So now that you have a better idea about why rotation is important it’s time to understand YOUR rotation better.
 To do this we are going to start with a big whole body movement and then we’ll break it down based on what we see.

 I have adapted this assessment from the SFMA which is a great tool created by Functional Movement Systems.
-This movement assesses the ability of your knees, hips and spine to rotate together.
+This movement assesses the ability of your knees, hips, and spine to rotate together.
 We use it to see IF you can rotate well.
-We cannot however use it to figure WHERE the problems are if you rotate poorly.
-For that we need to break down the individual components of the movement.
-More on that later, for now let’s do the twist:
+We cannot, however, use it to figure WHERE the problems are if you rotate poorly.
+For that, we need to break down the individual components of the movement.
+More on that later, for now, let’s do the twist:

 - Set up a camera or your phone so you can see your whole body, have a friend hold it if necessary